computer-science-one/cs101-book/README.md

 ### Non-significant whitespace

-Some programming languages require a precise amount of whitespace at the beginning of a line (of code).
+Some programming languages require a precise amount of whitespace at the beginning of a line.
 This is a rather unforgiving environment for beginning programmers.
 Ruby does not suffer from the ailment that is significant whitespace.

 ### No semicolons